papercircuit/increment-counter-using-react-hooks/README.md

 # React Hook Examples

-This app is intended to be a simple showcase of React Hooks.
-Each file in examples/ is a self-contained example of a hook.
+This app is intended to be a simple showcase of React Hooks using an intentionally simple .
+Each file in examples/ is a self-contained example of a hook incrementing a counter.
+These are not intended to show the best use case for each hook, but rather to show how each hook works and how it can be used.

+## Installation

+Run `npm install`

 ## Running the app

-To run the app, simply run `npm start` and open [http://localhost:3000](http://localhost:3000) in your browser.
+Run `npm start` and open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Adding a new example